HumanSignal/label-studio/docs/source/guide/ml.md

 ```

 > Note: There is a limitation of using ML backend with locally hosted files, i.e. you can't train your models on tasks with URLs like `{"url": "http://localhost:8080/static/image.png"}`.
 URLs should be accessible from the outside.
+> Note: If you're running Label Studio from a docker, localhost is not accessible there and result to connection errors

 Feel free to play around with any other models & frameworks apart from image classifiers!
 [See instructions](https://github.com/heartexlabs/pyheartex#advanced-usage) on how to connect existing models.